LukeJStuart/ProgAssignment2/README.md

 ##  API Documentation

 This API uses two entities: events and comments.
 Each of these entities has a GET and POST method, with the GET methods being able to return a list of all the entities of the given type or return a specific entity depending on whether an id is included in the url or not.
+Although my site doesn't require such functionality, I have also included get method routes ending in `/minlist` to allow the access of limited details on all the entities of a given type, as required by the task.

 ### Events
 #### GET